julien6387/supvisors/docs/introduction.rst

 **Supvisors** is a control system for distributed applications over multiple Supervisor_ instances.

-This piece of software is born from a common need in embedded systems where applications are distributed over several nodes.
+This piece of software was born from a common need in embedded systems where applications are distributed over several nodes.

 This problematic comes with the following challenges:

-    * have a detailed status of the application,
+    * have a detailed status of the applications,
-    * have basic statistics about the resources taken by the application,
+    * have basic statistics about the resources taken by the applications,
     * have a basic status of the nodes,
     * start / stop processes dynamically,
-    * distribute the same application according to different platforms,
+    * distribute the same application over different platforms,
-    * control the application from outside of the platform,
+    * control the applications from nodes outside of the platform,
     * secure the control / status interfaces,
     * deal with loading (CPU, memory, etc),
     * deal with failures: